rekmarks/chain-end/README.md

 ## usage

-The imported package contains two modules:
+The imported package contains three modules:
 - the `contracts` object, which contains the JSON of the default contracts
     - currently, this is just one OpenZeppelin-based ERC20 token contract: `StandardERC20`
 - the `Deployer` class